LGBTQ+ Pride month kicks off with protests, parades, parties

 The New York City Dyke March channels the idea that Pride is about protest, not just parades.

-Pride parades had plenty to celebrate in recent years, such as in 2015, when the U.S. Supreme Court recognized same-sex marriage in the Obergefell v.
-Hodges decision.
+Pride parades had plenty to celebrate in recent years, such as in 2015, when the US Supreme Court recognised same-sex marriage in the Obergefell v Hodges decision.

 But the last several years have been more difficult; Pride events were restricted during the pandemic, and when they returned to in-person last year, it was with a sense of urgency, given the rise of hateful rhetoric and anti-LGBTQ legislative action.